Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 The Exalt strikes with unerring accuracy and lethality, finding the smallest chink of armor and exploiting it.

-The Archery Strike bypasses Defense and Block, only targeting Evasion.
+Your attack now targets Evasion only: dealing full damage if successful, and no damage otherwise.

 ### Wise Arrow

 **Type:** Supplemental
-**Cost:** 1m
+**Cost:** 1m (+2)

 With perfect control, the Exalt lets loose a bolt of a perfect arc to strike their target.

-So long as there is a physical path to their target, such as over barriers, through doors, or even between slits of a door, the Exalt may make a ranged attack against their foe, ignoring any cover.
+The Exalt may target creatures through the smallest of cracks, over impossibly high barriers, or even through slits between a door.
+So long as a single, uninterrupted arch exists to the target, they are a valid enemy, and derive no benefit from cover.

+For an additional +2motes, this may increase an Archery attack by one Zone.

  Athletics
 ---------